-During the implementation phase of research projects funded under this announcement, regardless of the funding mechanism used, CSCOR Program Managers will analyze financial statements and progress reports for each continuing award, and will have dialogue with the Principal Investigators and Authorized Representatives of the recipient institutions to discuss research progress and expected time lines for the remaining award period.
-If NOAA experiences budget reductions in future fiscal years, the amount of funding provided in any given fiscal year will be determined by the remaining tasks to be completed, the overall pace of the research and the length of time remaining on the award and/or across the board reductions.
+Full applications may cover a project/award period up to 4 years, but shorter-term project proposals are also encouraged.
+When an application for a project period of more than one year is approved, funding will usually only be provided for the first year of the project.
+These multi-year awards may be funded incrementally on an annual basis, but once awarded those awards will not compete for funding in subsequent years.
+However, NOAA has no obligation to provide additional funding in connection with that award.
+Continuation of an award to increase funding or extend the period of performance is at the sole discretion of NOAA and will be contingent on satisfactory performance, continued relevance to the mission and priorities of NOAA, and the availability of funds.
+During the implementation phase of research projects funded under this announcement, regardless of the funding mechanism used, NCCOS/CSCOR Program Managers will analyze financial statements and progress reports for each continuing award, and will have dialogue with the Principal Investigators and Authorized Representatives of the recipient institutions to discuss research progress and expected time lines for the remaining award period.
+If NOAA experiences budget reductions in future fiscal years, the amount of funding provided in any given fiscal year will be determined by the remaining tasks to be completed, the overall pace of the research and the length of time remaining on the award and/or across the board reductions based on the overall funds available, and program priorities.